 But scholars were still stumped by the task of figuring out the component parts of the threads and, most of all, by the puzzle of how the program for life was stored in them.
 DNA is an abbreviation of the rather complicated word deoxyribonucleic acid.
 Chemists call this kind of structure a molecule.
-Molecules are much smaller than cells - they are the chemical building blocks of cells, but also of things like sugar, salt, rubber boots, or the polystyrene tray in this science kit.
+Molecules are much smaller than cells - they are the chemical building blocks of cells, but also of things like sugar, salt, rubber boots, and the plastic in the test tube included in this kit.